Bag pheasants, cue Dutchman for Wagner time in Hungary

 Here's what else Szikora had to say about a production that cleverly employs yards and yards of ribbon manipulated by the women's chorus to represent the spinning factory where Senta works and sings about the Dutchman of her dreams.

-Video projections conjure up the cosmos and the storm-tossed ship of the Dutchman, whose fable Wagner decided to set to music after a particularly gruelling sea-crossing of his own.
+Video projections conjure up the cosmos and the storm-tossed ship of the Dutchman, whose fable Wagner decided to set to music after a particularly grueling sea-crossing of his own.

 And the stage elevator is put to good use for the confrontational chorus between the men and women of the fishing village where Senta lives, and the Dutchman's ghoulish crew, outfitted with evil-looking false heads.